MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 ### Service circuit breaker

 In Otoroshi, each service has its own client settings with a circuit breaker and some retry capabilities.
-In the `Client settings` section, you will be able to customize the client behavior.
+In the `Client settings` section, you will be able to customize the client's behavior.

 @@@ div { .centered-img }
 <img src="../img/new-service-client.png" />